Clinical Academic Track

 SAPC 2026

-We are absolutely delighted to announce that the 2026 Annual Scientific Meeting of the Society for Academic Primary Care, is being hosted here at the School of Medicine, University of St Andrews.
-A number of our Clinical Academic workforce in the School form this year’s conference committee, with representation across the career stages and also from Education, Clinical and Research roles.
+We were absolutely delighted to host the 2026 Annual Scientific Meeting of the Society for Academic Primary Care here at the School of Medicine, University of St Andrews.
+A number of our Clinical Academic workforce in the School formed this year’s conference committee, with representation across the career stages and also from Education, Clinical and Research roles.

-The three-day event (June 24th-26th) will be held across the School of Medicine and the Gateway building, with the Conference Gala Dinner taking place at the nearby flagship Old Course Hotel.
-So join us for SAPC’s 54th Annual Scientific Meeting, held right here in the historic city of St Andrews, where we’re bringing together leading researchers, educators, and practitioners from across the UK and beyond to share cutting-edge research and innovations in academic primary care.
+The three-day event (June 24th-26th) was held across the School of Medicine and the Gateway building, with a Conference Gala Dinner taking place at the nearby flagship Old Course Hotel.